tquic-group/tquic-website/docs/getting_started/installation.md

 ## Supported Platforms

 TQUIC is written in the [Rust language](https://www.rust-lang.org/).
-Currently, it runs on Linux, MacOS, FreeBSD, iOS, and Android, with future versions planned for other platforms.
+Currently, it runs on Linux, MacOS, FreeBSD, Windows, iOS, and Android.

 ## Prerequisites